absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 Its role is to store the different bindings, to resolve those bindings, to manage the dependency injection process, etc.
 Node IoC makes no exception about this and offers all the basic features a container should provide.

-The container is in fact the base class of the application.
+The container is, in fact, the base class of the application.
 You can directly use the container features through the application.